GeoscienceAustralia/Wind_multipliers/index.rst

 Australian wind loading standard AS/NZS 1170.2.
 Terrain, shielding and topographic multiplers are calculated using this software package based on the principles and formulae defined in the AS/NZS 1170.2.
 The wind multipliers are primarily used for assessment of wind hazard at individual building locations.
-Further details on wind multipliers can be found in Geosicence Australia record: Local Wind Assessment in Australia: Computation Methodology for Wind Multipliers, which is avilable here http://www.ga.gov.au/metadata-gateway/metadata/record/75299/
+Further details on wind multipliers can be found in Geosicence Australia record: Local Wind Assessment in Australia: Computation Methodology for Wind Multipliers, which is avilable via http://www.ga.gov.au/metadata-gateway/metadata/record/75299/

 Issues